55 Years of Canal Cruising ... From 1960 to 2015

 (CGI - Diagonal Lock Advisory Group)

 The list of restoration (and new-build) projects just goes on and on and is added to regularly.
 Ultimately, when completed, these projects will increase the number of canals that will be available for cruising in the (hopefully) not too distant future.
 Some of these projects have come about due to the success of restored canals in other areas.
 These restorations bring renewed prosperity to the areas concerned in the shape of tourism and passing trade increasing an area’s affluence.
 All these projects confirm that at last there is an awakening of both public and corporate awareness surrounding our forgotten heritage.
 This awareness also confirms something that canal boaters have known for many years… that the Canals and Inland Waterways of Great Britain are amenities too valuable to loose and should be cultivated not forgotten or allowed to go to waste.
-In the not to distant past, if a house backed onto or overlooked a canal... the location was frowned upon and the property lost value.
+In the not too distant past, if a house backed onto or overlooked a canal... the location was frowned upon and the property lost value.
 Today, the presence of a canal adds at least twenty percent to the property's value.
 Now if that is not a reversal of trends I do not know what is!

-A computerised image showing part of the new canal at Liverpool's Pier Head
+A computerised image showing part of the new canal at Liverpool's Pier Head...

 (CGI - British Waterways)

 Not only are our canals and inland waterways examples of “Virtual History”... providing an insight to how the transport system that fuelled the Industrial Revolution operated and demonstrate how our forbears worked and lived, but today they provide a peaceful and (mostly) beautiful sanctuary from the pace and stresses of modern day living... in fact, the ultimate chill-out.
-I quite often tell interested parties that I don't care where they are, whether it be in the centre of a major city or the depths of the countryside, as soon as the canal towpath is encountered... a different world is entered and the pace of life seems to change down a few gears!
+I quite often tell interested parties that I don't care where you are, whether it be in the centre of a major city or the depths of the countryside, as soon as the canal towpath is encountered... a different world is entered and the pace of life seems to change down a few gears!

 One of the unusually shaped lock chambers on the beautiful Canal du Midi in France